defuse/dnsfs/README.md

 -----------

 Note: Intermediate nameservers may cache your requests.
-Please be respectful and query the authoratative nameserver directly!
+Please be respectful and query the authoratative nameserver directly using the `--nameserver` option!

     $ ruby dnsfs.rb --download --nameserver dnsfs.defuse.ca dnsfs.defuse.ca
     1. manifesto.txt (size: 3880 bytes)